chainwayxyz/clementine-cli/docs/withdraw.md

 **Transfer from online device to airgapped device:**

 - Signer address (with "wit" prefix)
-- Withdrawal address (claim address)
+- Withdrawal address (destination address)
 - Withdrawal UTXO details (from scan command)
 - Amount to withdraw (in BTC)